cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 Using the neural network, we classify the large squares and calculate the accuracy, just like we did with the test set.

-But this time, out of 77 large squares, only 43 of them are classified as squares.
+But this time, out of 77 large squares, only 43 are classified as squares.
 The other 34 are classified as triangles.
 With an accuracy of 55.8%, the neural network is barely better than flipping a coin.

 Below are all the squares in this set and how the neural network classified them.
 The ones with the red border were incorrectly classified as triangles (there are many of them).